UntitledsTakenNOOOO/dehacked-attack/pk3-defense/README.txt

 * SUPER SHOTGUN: And similarily, despite the new look, it's still the same old reliable SSG.
 * UZI: The replacement for the chaingun, this weapon fires faster, matching pace with Struggle's Dual Pistols.
 * ROCKET LAUNCHER: Same as the normal version, with a new look suited for Doom -1.
-* HELLSTAFF: A variant of the plasma rifle that fires slower but with projectiles that do slightly more damage and occasionally home in on enemies.
+* DARK SCEPTRE: A variant of the plasma rifle that fires slower but with projectiles that do slightly more damage and occasionally home in on enemies.
+	* If balanced mode is turned off, this weapon fires faster.
+	* If balanced mode is turned off, it also gains a VERY powerful altfire under specific circumstances.
+It feels a little...heretical?
 * UNMAKYR: Despite the new look, it's functionally identical to the BFG 9000.
 It's still a very powerful weapon, however.
+	* Turning balanced mode off enables Altfire.
+Though, really, what the $%^& is this?

 ROWDY RUDY 2 (Doomkid, 2020):
 * FISTS: Rowdy Rudy's close quarters combat training enables him to punch faster and with better damage.